- LL.B (Hons) National University of Singapore (2013)

 - Successfully acted for members of the De La Sala family in the largest trust case ever heard in Singapore, involving disputed assets estimated to be worth between US$600 and US$800 million.
 The matter involved complex corporate trust structures based in multiple jurisdictions, including Singapore, Panama, the BVI, Liberia and Hong Kong.
 The High Court’s judgment was a landmark decision setting out guidance on what constitutes impermissible witness coaching.

-- Acting for the Republic of India in relation to Bilateral Investment Treaty disputes with the Cairn and Vedanta Groups over tax assessment orders issued by the Government on capital gains in excess of US$3 billion arising from a complex restructuring exercise involving Indian oil and gas assets.
+- Acting for the Republic of India in relation to one of the most publicised tax disputes involving tax assessment orders issued by the Indian Government on US$3.8 billion capital gains arising from a complex restructuring exercise involving the Cairn and Vedanta Groups’ Indian oil and gas assets.

 - Member, Singapore Academy of Law